pedr0fontoura/pedr0fontoura/README.md

 I'm passionate about solving game/product design problems with engineering solutions.

-In addition to my work in game development, I am also interested in web technologies, open-source projects, and building tools that empower other developers.
-You may also known me for my contributions to the [Cfx](https://cfx.re/) / [FiveM](https://fivem.net/) community.
+In addition to my work in game development, I am also interested in web technologies, open-source projects, and building tools to empower other developers.
+You may also know me for my contributions to the [Cfx](https://cfx.re/) / [FiveM](https://fivem.net/) community.

 Reach me out at:
 - [Twitter](https://twitter.com/pedr0fontoura)